NielsMittelstaedt/ASM-Analyser/README.rst

 - The ``-b`` argument  can be used to specify the desired branch prediction strategy.
 If this argument is not used, no branch prediction will be simulated.
 By default, a simple one bit branch prediction is used (one_bit).
 Currently three different branch prediction methods are implemented: ``one_bit``, ``two_bit1`` and ``two_bit2``.
 The first one uses one single bit to track whether a branch was taken or not during its last execution.
 The next two methods can be seen as four-state state machines in which the next prediction is based on the current state.

 - The ``-s`` argument specifies the size of the simulated stack in bytes.
 The value needs to be between 1000 and 2147483590.
 The default value is 10000.
+If the number of basic blocks and the number of total instructions executed is zero, the stack size is most likely too small and needs to be increased.

 - The last argument (``-w``) specifies whether the instruction counts and branch prediction rates should also be written to the assembly file.